milliemince/eBay-shipping-predictions/README.md

 ![image of shipping process](/images/diagram2.png)

-Our team will provide a solution to these problems and provide a model to enable the accurate prediction of delivery dates using machine learning.
-Because predicted values are in the range of the number of days between shipment and delivery, we will employ an architecture suitable for a discrete response rather than a continuous one.
+We worked to provide a solution to these problems and provide a model to enable the accurate prediction of delivery dates using machine learning.

-To implement our model, a number of decisions will have to be made and tested, including deciding the optimal means by which to clean the data (for instance, whether to omit training data that has missing or incorrect features or to assign it average values based on correctly labeled training data), deciding whether to compute the estimation holistically from shipment to delivery date or to compute multiple separate estimates on separate legs of the delivery process, and deciding which features to include and in which leg.
+To implement our model, a number of decisions were made and tested, including deciding the optimal means by which to clean the data (for instance, whether to omit training data that has missing or incorrect features or to assign it average values based on correctly labeled training data), deciding whether to compute the estimation holistically from shipment to delivery date or to compute multiple separate estimates on separate legs of the delivery process, and deciding which features to include and in which leg.

 Should our model have some error, it is important that it produces random rather than systematic error.
 Specifically, we want to avoid creating a model which might consistently predict early delivery dates, which could lead to sellers and delivery services rushing packages and resulting in the employment of more non-sustainable methods, such as shipping half-full boxes, as well as increasing the pressure on employees to have to work faster and faster.

-Ultimately, our ideal model will be able to accurately predict the exact day of delivery 100% of the time and demonstrate which features are the most important in estimating delivery dates.
+Using a loss function of the weighted average absolute error of the delivery predictions in days that was provided by eBay, our model achieved a loss of 0.411 where a loss of 0.759 was the baseline of random guessing.

 ## Literature Review